ShushannaKarapetyan/practical_task_laravel/README.md

   APIs:
 - user registration
 - user login
-- get logged in user’s activities by a range of dates, for example, the range of dates may look like this “1/3/22 - 5/3/22"
+- get logged-in user’s activities by a range of dates, for example, the range of dates may look like this “1/3/22 - 5/3/22"